Focus on Eosinophils: Homeostasis and Disease

 We are examining new views on the role of eosinophils in homeostatic function, including developmental biology and innate and adaptive immunity (as well as interaction with mast cells, B cells and T cells).
 We are studying the molecular steps involved in eosinophil development and trafficking, with special attention to the important role of eosinophil-selective cytokines such as interleukin 5 (IL-5), the eotaxin subfamily of chemokines, IL-13 and epithelial gene products.

 We are investigating the role of eosinophils in disease processes including infections, asthma and gastrointestinal disorders.
 We are studying the consequences of genetically engineered eosinophil-deficient mice.
 Genetic approaches to understanding eosinophil-associated human diseases are a focus area.
 Why patients develop eosinophilic disorders, focused on genetic and environmental factors and their interactions, are priority research topics.
-Finally, we are pursuing strategies for diagnostics (e.g., PEESS v2.0) and targeted therapeutic intervention in eosinophil-mediated diseases.
+Finally, we are pursuing strategies for diagnostics and patient-reported outcomes (e.g., PEESS v2.0) and targeted therapeutic intervention in eosinophil-mediated diseases.

 Research effort by Cincinnati Children’s investigators helps enable first new class of Asthma drugs in over a decade.